Lachanophobia/TSharp.UnitOfWorkGenerator.EFCore/README.md

 **2.2** Override the default generic repository! <br>
 You can create your own generic repository and decorate it with this attribute `[UoWOverrideRepository]`.

-To do that you will need to inherit from the default `Repository` and also to provide an interface for that as well, which again needs to implement the default `IRepository`.
+To do that you will need to inherit from the default `Repository` and also to provide an interface for that as well, which again needs to inherit the default `IRepository`.

 Your `ICustomRepository` needs to have a Constraint of type `IBaseEntity` and your `CustomRepository` needs to have a Constraint of type `BaseEntity`